 - Grooming itself

-- Normal for its species
+- Its species

 You may see your parrot shift around in a way that’s similar to shaking.
 Shaking has different types, including:

 - Jerking around

 While these may all appear similar, they each have their own unique meaning for parrots.

 When you’re too cold, you shiver.
 This is your body trying to produce extra heat by rapidly contracting and relaxing your muscles.
 A parrot’s body will do the same, but these contractions are restricted to their breast muscles.